Coding For Everyone: Accessibility in Web Development.

 - provide sufficient target sizes for clickable elements.

-- allow users to control the website using voice commands or other assistive technologies. - Cognitive impairments.
+- allow users to control the website using voice commands or other assistive technologies.

 People with cognitive impairments may have difficulty processing information, understanding complex layouts, or focusing on tasks.
 To create inclusive experiences, websites must: